venkyzealous/SelfMade/Product Documentation.md

 ## 5.0 Design & Theme

-The visual design of SelfMade directly supports its core philosophy of being a simple, uncluttered, and powerful tool for individuals.
-The aesthetic will be minimalist, prioritizing clarity, readability, and a calm user experience.
+The visual design of SelfMade directly supports its core philosophy of being an engaging and powerful tool for individuals.
+The aesthetic will be modern, prioritizing clarity, visual impact, and a focused user experience reminiscent of high-performance interfaces.

 ### 5.1 Color Palette

-The color theme is built on a foundation of white space, using color intentionally and sparingly to guide the user and draw attention only to what is necessary.
+The color theme is built on a foundation of a powerful gaming controls type default interface to motivate individual users, using color intentionally to guide the user and draw attention only to what is necessary.
+A future feature could be user-selectable themes.

-* **Dominant Color: White (`#FFFFFF`)**
+* **Dominant Color**: _Dark Blue/Black_ (`#1A1A2E` or similar dark tone)
-    The vast majority of the user interface—backgrounds, content areas, and panels—will be white.
-This creates a bright, open, and distraction-free environment that allows the user's content to be the primary focus.
+The vast majority of the user interface—backgrounds, content areas, and panels—will be a dark blue/black.
+This creates a focused, immersive, and visually impactful environment.

-* **Primary Accent: Blue**
+* **Primary Accent**: _Blue_ (`#007bff` or similar vibrant blue)
 A clear, accessible blue will be used for primary actions, interactive elements, links, and selections.
 This color signifies calm productivity and indicates where a user can interact with the system.
+It is also used for text elements in active states or for highlight.

-* **Secondary Accent: Red**
+* **Secondary Accent**: _Red_ (`#dc3545` or similar distinct red)
 A sharp, distinct red will be used with restraint for high-importance signals.
-Its use cases include notifications, urgent priority markers, overdue item indicators, and confirmation for destructive actions (like deleting a task).
+Its use cases include urgent priority markers, overdue item indicators, and confirmation for destructive actions (like deleting a task).
 This ensures that when the user sees red, they know it requires their attention.

+* **Tertiary Accent**: _Light Grey/White_ (`#F0F0F0` or similar light tone)
+Used for primary text content, icons, and non-interactive elements against the dark background, ensuring readability and visual balance.

+* **Priority Indicators** (Specific to UI):

+    * High Priority: _Red_ (as per secondary accent).

+    * Medium Priority: _Orange/Amber_ (e.g., `#FFA500` or `#FFC107`).

+    * Low Priority: _Light Blue/Cyan_ (e.g., `#00FFFF` or `#17A2B8`).

 ## 6.0 Core Data Objects & Hierarchy